 In addressing the First Amendment issue, Roberts observed that although the AP claimed to have discharged the employee for biased reporting, the record revealed the actual reason to be his union activity, which had no bearing on First Amendment issues: “The business of the Associated Press is not immune from regulation because it is an agency of the press.
 The publisher of a newspaper has no special immunity from the application of general laws.
 He has no special privilege to invade the rights and liberties of others.”

-Sutherland argues First Amendment rights, including of the press, are absolute
+Dissent argued First Amendment rights, including of the press, were absolute

 Justice George Sutherland authored a vigorous dissent concentrating on the First Amendment issues in a manner pleasing to absolutists and those who believe that the First Amendment should have a preferred position in the law.